rmsk2/rustpwman/README.md

 default-features = false
 features = ["pancurses-backend"]
 ```

+In order to build `rustpwman` with the password cache feature you then have to use the command `cargo build --release --no-default-features --features pwmanclientwin`.

 I have tested `rustpwman` with the `pancurses` backend in the normal `cmd.exe` console and the new [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701#activetab=pivot:overviewtab).
 Both work well.